Li Xiaopeng (footballer)

-Li Xiaopeng (李霄鹏 (李霄鵬, Lǐ Xiāopéng); born 20 June 1975) is a former Chinese international footballer who is the head coach of the China national football team.
-As a player, he spent his entire pro career at Shandong Luneng, while internationally, he was on his national team in the 2000 AFC Asian Cup, the 2002 FIFA World Cup and the 2004 AFC Asian Cup.
+Li Xiaopeng (李霄鹏 (李霄鵬, Lǐ Xiāopéng); born 20 June 1975) is a professional football manager and former player who is currently the head coach of Chinese Super League club Qingdao Hainiu.
+As a player, he spent his entire professional career at Shandong Luneng, while internationally, he was part of the Chinese national team squad in the 2000 AFC Asian Cup, the 2002 FIFA World Cup and the 2004 AFC Asian Cup.

 Club career

 Li Xiaopeng was a highly promising young player who was playing for the Shandong Luneng youth team before graduating to senior team during the 1994 league season, however it was not until the following season when he played in seventeen league games and score four goals did he start to show his prominence.
 While he remained a consistent squad regular within the team for the next few seasons it was not until Slobodan Santrač became manager of the team at the beginning of the 1999 league season did Li Xiaopeng really start to become a vital member within the midfield when he aided the team to a league and cup double at the end of the season.
 Well regarded in China for his good ball-control and vision in passing within the team he would aid Shandong to win another Chinese FA Cup and Chinese Super League cup in 2004.
 This saw Shandong have another chance to play in the rebranded AFC Champions League where despite being a defensive midfielder, he would score an impressive goal for Shandong Luneng with a lob from 40 meters during an ACL game in 2005 in the 7–2 second leg loss against Al-Ittihad (Jeddah), which was to be one of his last achievements before he retired in 2006.